wso2/docs-is/en/docs/guides/identity-lifecycles/enable-verification-for-updated-mobile-number.md

         !!! note
             This publisher uses [NEXMO](https://www.nexmo.com/) as the SMS REST service provider.
 The `api_key` and `api_secret` needs to be replaced with the appropriate values copied from the NEXMO API Dashboard.
-            For instructions on writing a custom http event publisher, see [HTTP Event Publisher](https://docs.wso2.com /display/DAS300/HTTP+Event+Publisher).

 ----